Frank McAveety: Scottish Parliament

 On 16 June 2010 he resigned as Convenor of the Scottish Parliament's Public Petitions Committee after being overheard making comments about the physical appearance of a female member of the audience during a break in committee proceedings.
 The comments were broadcast because he had not switched off his microphone.
 McAveety said: "There's a very attractive girl in the second row, dark... and dusky.
 We'll maybe put a wee word out for her."

 McAveety led a campaign in 2009 to establish access for children free of charge to professional football matches in Scotland.
-He is a keen supporter of Celtic F.C. and the Scottish national team and, while an MSP, was a regular player for the Scottish Parliamentary Football Team, which has taken part in a number of high-profile charity events.
+He is a keen supporter of Celtic F.C. and the Scotland national team and, while an MSP, was a regular player for the Scottish Parliamentary Football Team, which has taken part in a number of high-profile charity events.

 McAveety is known for his knowledge of various genres of modern popular music.
 He has written in praise of David Bowie in the Scotsman newspaper and he wrote a regular feature for Holyrood Magazine, which celebrated and recommended his favourite albums.
 In April 2005, the Scotsman newspaper dubbed him the "Daddy of Parliamentary Pop".
 This was in reference to his speech in the Parliamentary Chamber in support of a motion recognising Franz Ferdinand for that band's contribution to Scottish popular music and culture.

 McAveety has served as a board member for the Arches Theatre Company in Glasgow, Enterprise Scotland and the Scottish Exhibition and Conference Centre.
 From January 2009 he served on the boards of the Scottish Youth Theatre and Fields in Trust Scotland (formerly National Playing Fields Association).

 In the 2011 Scottish Parliament election, he lost his seat to the SNP's John Mason but he made an early return to politics in May 2012, when he was elected as a Councillor for the Shettleston ward of Glasgow City Council.

 On 10 September 2015, McAveety was elected leader of Glasgow City Council after Gordon Matheson stood down, thus returning to a post he had held sixteen years earlier.
 He was succeeded by Susan Aitken on 4 May 2017.

+On 15 April 2025, McAveety was arrested and charged with electoral fraud relating to the 2022 council election.